 ledger as state | request planning time | | | export available | transparency-log semantics) not yet built

-No tenant data persists in | In-memory only on Layer 2B host; | Third-party audit | LIVE CLAIM / | Retention table per data class | Crash-dump filter source + false-negative
+No tenant data persists in | In-memory only on Layer 2B host; | Third-party audit | SPEC / | Retention table per data class | Crash-dump filter source + false-negative

-central reasoner (storage) | retention table per data class | | AUDIT PENDING | (above); audit log shape published | rate; APM/telemetry deidentification floor
+central reasoner (storage) | retention table per data class | | PENDING SVC LAUNCH | (above); audit log shape published | rate; APM/telemetry deidentification floor

 No learning from observed traffic | Codebase commitment; no training | Third-party audit + | POLICY LIVE / | Documented in trust commitment 2; | Cloud-frontier provider retention not under